Sutahata

-Sutahata is in Ward No. 1 of Haldia municipality in Haldia subdivision of Purba Medinipur district in the state of West Bengal, India.
+Sutahata is in Ward No. 1 of Haldia municipality in Haldia subdivision of East Midnapore district in the state of West Bengal, India.

 Geography

 CD block HQ

 The headquarters of the Sutahata CD block is located at Sutahata.

 Police station

 Sutahata police station has jurisdiction over Sutahata CD block.
 Sutahata police station covers an area of 125 km2 with a population of 120,000.
 Sutahata PS is located in village Sutahata in Ward No. 1 of Haldia municipality.

 Urbanisation

 79.19% of the population of Haldia subdivision live in the rural areas.
-Only 20.81% of the population live in the urban areas, and that is the highest proportion of urban population amongst the four subdivisions in Purba Medinipur district.
+Only 20.81% of the population live in the urban areas, and that is the highest proportion of urban population amongst the four subdivisions in East Midnapore district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Transport

 The Haldia-Tamluk-Mecheda Road passes through Sutahata.

 Basulya Sutahata railway station is situated on the Panskura-Haldia line.